parrots-14/ADB-GUI-Tool/README.md

 ### Linux, MacOS (hopefully), etc.
 1. Unzip
 2. Delete EVERYTHING in the app except for 'app.py.'
-The setup script is only for Windows, and only installs a dependency which can be manually installed.
+The setup script is only for Windows, and installs a dependency which can be manually installed.
 The rest of the files are the ADB dependencies for Windows.
 3. Open up your terminal and run 'pip install customtkinter'
-4. Install ADB onto your device.
+4. Install ADB onto your computer.
 5. Run the python script, and it should launch.

 ## What commands are currently implemented, and what do they do?